strayiker/babel-plugin-hoist-facc/README.md

 ## What problem it solves?

-It solves the render optimizition problem that comes with `FaCC` pattern.
+It solves the render optimization problem that comes with `FaCC` pattern.
 In a few words: Function as Child Component can't be optimized with `shouldComponentUpdate` because the child function changes on render.

 This plugin hoist the child function to highest possible scope to prevent its changes.